 1871 – 1945

-The logo of this brand has the shape of a classic rondel: a center, a wide band around it, and a circular frame separated by thin lines.
-The central part is painted in red and features a monogram “B” with graceful curves and rounded edges.
-It resembles a ribbon wrapping a vertical band with diagonal cuts on both sides.
-This is followed by white text on a black background, completely girdling a single letter.
-The upper and lower parts are separated by dashes.
-A narrow red line runs along the outer edge.
+The Brennabor-Werke logo features a classic round shape.
+It has a central area, a wide surrounding band, and a circular frame outlined by thin lines.
+The red center showcases a monogram “B” with graceful curves and rounded edges.
+This monogram resembles a ribbon wrapping around a vertical band with diagonal cuts on both sides, adding a dynamic touch.